trongate/trongate-desktop-app/README.md

   <h1>Break the rules, use Trongate</h1>

   <h3>
    GitHub stars are the metric by which the success of frameworks gets measured.
-We need 1,200 GitHub stars to make Trongate a top ten PHP framework.
+We need 1,200 GitHub stars to make Trongate a top-ten PHP framework.
 If Trongate becomes a top ten PHP framework, it will be one of the most electrifying events in the history of PHP!
   </h3>

 <!-- Badges -->